 The Machinery Directive has been applicable since 29 December 2009.
 A second version of the Guide on the Application of the Machinery Directive 2006/42/EC was published in June 2010.

-FEM is actively involved in the activities of the European Commission Machinery Working Group, taking part in its meetings and providing technical input on issues of particular interest to FEM manufacturers.
+FEM is actively involved in the activities of the European Commission Machinery Expert Group, taking part in its meetings and providing technical input on issues of particular interest to FEM manufacturers.

 European materials handling manufacturers must comply with numerous Directives and Regulations ensuring that the equipment they produce is intrinsically safe for use by operatives and third parties, and meets environmental requirements.
 To meet these obligations, European manufacturers invest time, effort and money.
 Market surveillance plays a crucial role in ensuring that safety and environmental regulatory objectives are met and in maintaining a level playing field in the EU by preventing unfair competition from non-compliant products.